hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

   width:100%;
 }
 ```
-:white_check_mark: Change the amount of pixels and/or percentage to the map size you prefer.
+ :arrow_forward: Change the amount of pixels and/or percentage to the map size you prefer.

 To link our CSS file with our HTML objects we will have to put a link in our HTML file.

-:white_check_mark: Go back to your index.html file and put the link to your CSS file in the `<head>`.
+ :arrow_forward: Go back to your index.html file and put the link to your CSS file in the `<head>`.

 ``` html
 <link rel="stylesheet" href="main.css"/>